eason-pan-ep/maze-generation-algorithms-visualization/README.md

 ## Limitations
 - code is not optimized for error prevention and error handling
 - Visualization modules work separately in different algorithms
-- The program is not designed in the best practice of MVC patter
+- The program is not designed in the best practice of MVC pattern